markdom/specification/1.0/markdom.md

 The JSON object must have an entry with name `type` and value `Code`.

 The JSON object must have an entry with name `code`.
-The value of this entry, must be a JSON string and contain the value of the `code` parameter of the represented [*Markdom code block*][].
+The value of this entry, must be a JSON string and contain the value of the `code` parameter.

 The JSON object may have an entry with name `hint`.
-The value of this entry, if present, must be a JSON string that contains the value of `hint` parameter of the represented [*Markdom code block*][] or a JSON null, if the `hint` parameter is not present.
+The value of this entry, if present, must be a JSON string that contains the value of `hint` parameter or a JSON null, if the `hint` parameter is not present.

 ##### Division Block {#markup-json-divisionblock}